orbitalchicken/Roadmap/New.md

 	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that “Automatically connect to VPN when using this connection” option for a WiFi network connection is failing upon startup.
-It then connects to the wifi without the VPN. connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version.
+It then connects to the wifi without the VPN. connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version. system settings modules don't use the icon (in alt-tab, and window list) associated with the menu item

 MATE Edition - last processed comment: #142
 -------------------------------------------